 Students who serve as COS Student Ambassadors will have the opportunity to:

-• Represent the college’s diverse student body.
+• Represent the college’s varied student body.

 • Promote and engage in opportunities across the College and UCF.